rhodesch/gce-startup/README.md

 chmod 755 $HOME/run/initialize_gce.sh
 initialize_gce.sh

 This script was designed ot be compatable with ChromeOS which has limited SSH capabilities.
 As such, the easiest way to initialize Oauth with **gcloud init** is to use interactive set-up.
-When running gcloud init, choose something similar to the examples below:
+When running **gcloud init**, choose something similar to the examples below:

 * account: xxxxx-compute@developer.gserviceaccount.com
 * project: hadoop-000